 Common bacterias that cause skin infections in Cocker Spaniels are known as Pseudomonas bacterias which cause Pseudomonas skin infections.

-These infections are common in older dogs or dogs that have damaged skin and your Cocker Spaniel can get these bacteria from stagnant water, coming into contact with an infected dog, or even playing with soil.
+These infections are common in older dogs or dogs that have damaged skin and you Cocker Spaniel can get these bacterias from stagnant water, coming into contact with an infected dog or even playing with soils.

 Another common cause of skin infections that cause an odor in dogs is allergies.